Short Course Registration

 - Must be performing academically at or near grade level

 - Independence with basic self-care/hygiene needs

 Students will get hands-on experience with a variety of science-based topics led by experts from universities and NASA.
 All programs will be supported by Teachers of the Visually Impaired from WSSB at WSSB’s campus.
 Students will have opportunities to engage with academic topics, build models, and even construct a 3-D printer.
 Students will also have access to a range of recreational activities in the afternoon and evening.

-Washington State School for the Blind is proud to offer our short-course program for the 2019-2020 school year in specific areas of need for blind and visually impaired students.
+Washington State School for the Blind is proud to offer our Short-Courses in specific areas of need for blind and low vision students.

-- Short courses are offered at no charge for Washington State students and focus on the important Expanded Core Curriculum designed for students blind/visually impaired.
+- Short courses are offered at no charge for Washington State students and focus on the important Expanded Core Curriculum designed for blind and low vision students.